tomatolog/manticore/docs/10_mysql_storage_engine_sphinxse/using_sphinxse.rst

    to be used but rarely, only to train a ML (machine learning) function or to define your own ranking function by hand, and never in actual production.
-When using this ranker, you'll probably want to examine the output of the RANKFACTORS() function (added in version 2.1.1-beta) that produces a string with all the field level factors for each document.
+When using this ranker, you'll probably want to examine the output of the RANKFACTORS() function that produces a string with all the field level factors for each document.

    ::